AmrDeveloper/Amun/docs/reference/for.md

 ## For each

-Jot has for each support for single and multi dimensions fixed size arrays, and implicit variables for index and value
+Amun has for each support for single and multi dimensions fixed size arrays, and implicit variables for index and value

 ```
 var array = [1, 2, 3];